max-kamps/jpd-breader/README.md

 ## Contributing

-Issues with feedback or ideas are welcome.
-You can also message me on the JPDB Discord server.
+Issues with feedback or ideas for new features are very welcome.
+You can also message me on the JPDB Discord server (@hmry#6502).

-Because this project is still very early in development, the code will likely move too fast to meaningfully contribute to.
-If that does not disuade you, feel free to submit pull requests anyway.
+Before committing, and especially before submitting a pull request, please run `npm run build` to reformat your code and to check if it completes without errors.
+This is because I haven't figured out how to set up pre-commit hooks yet, sorry...
+But maybe that can be your first contribution :P

+If your change is large, or adds new dependencies, please consider opening an issue beforehand so we can discuss.
+Otherwise I may reject your pull request, sorry.

 ## License